 The Black Optic package includes black exterior touches and 19-inch Titanium Rotor-design wheels.

-Two new options packages are available for the Premium Plus.
-The Technology package bundles MMI Navigation plus, Audi connect, parking system plus and Audi side assist.
-A Sport plus package is also offered.
+Premium Plus buyers can order the Technology package, which bundles MMI Navigation plus, Audi connect, parking system plus and Audi side assist, as well as a Sport plus package is also offered.

 All A4 models are fitted with dual front, side thorax and side curtain airbags along with stability and traction control systems and electronic brake-force distribution with brake assist.